 But when you pause and breathe, you can communicate with your audience better.
 It’ll also prevent you from stammering so you can have a confident conversation.
 Taking a moment from speaking will help you remember your notes.
 Then you can navigate the complex parts of your message and answer hard questions.

 But, there’s a huge difference between a pause and dead air.
 The latter is a telltale sign your speech is getting boring.
 A pause must not last longer than a breath.
+Learn to break breaths using open gestures and moving on to your next point.

 And here’s a pro tip: avoid taking deep breaths that raise your shoulders once you’re in front of the audience.
 This can give off the impression that you’re exhausted.
 So if you feel the need to take deep breaths, be as subtle as possible.